-FREE FOR STUDENTS - OFFICE 365 EDUCATION: Office 365 Education is available for free to students who are currently attending CR.
+FREE FOR STUDENTS - OFFICE 365 EDUCATION

+Office 365 software is available for free to students who are currently attending CR.
 The service includes Office Online (Word, PowerPoint, Excel, and OneNote), 1TB of OneDrive storage, Yammer, and SharePoint sites.
-You can access that through these links:
+You can access these by clicking "MyCR" at the top left-hand side of CR's main webpage: www.redwoods.edu